fb55/entities/readme.md

 > When should I use strict decoding?

-Strict decoding is for decoding entities in attributes, as well as in legacy environments.
 When strict decoding, entities not terminated with a semicolon will be ignored.
+This is helpful for decoding entities in legacy environments.

 > Why should I use `entities` instead of alternative modules?

-As of August 2021, `entities` is a bit faster than other modules.
+As of April 2022, `entities` is a bit faster than other modules.
 Still, this is not a very differentiated space and other modules can catch up.

 **More importantly**, you might already have `entities` in your dependency graph